SiGiL-Cpp/CppCraft/pages/06-operations.md

 binary and hexadecimal, by prefixing the numbers by `0b` and `0x` respectively: the number `12` in decimal can be written as `0b1100` in binary, or `0x0c` in hexadecimal.
-For convenience, we will use numbers such as `0xffff0000` and `0x00ffff00` for our examples. `0xf` correspond to four consecutive 1s in
+For convenience, we will use numbers such as `0xffff0000` and `0x00ffff00` for our examples. `0xf` corresponds to four consecutive 1s in
 binary: `0b1111`.

 - `~` is the unary operator for the "not" operation: swapping all the 1s for 0s